mtulio/mtulio.labs/docs/playbooks/openshift/ocp-aws-cco-sts-install-quickly.md

-# OCP on AWS - Install cluster with STS with a single command
+# OCP on AWS - Installing a cluster with STS quickly on AWS

 Install the OCP cluster on AWS with manual Authentication with STS with a single command.